vibe-code-inc/pm-board-experiment/src/features/project_board/project_board.specs.md

 - Implement responsive design for various screen sizes
 - Support keyboard navigation for accessibility
 - Provide comprehensive visual feedback during drag operations
+- Remove dragged task from source list during drag operations
+- Create and manage drag preview that follows cursor/touch during dragging
+- Provide placeholder at the precise position where the task would be dropped
+- Support exact positioning between cards when dragging
+- Support touch-based drag and drop on mobile devices using pointer events
+- Ensure drag preview maintains exact dimensions of original card

 ## Technical Requirements
 - Implement component using React and TypeScript